Environmental Benefits of Organic

 Organic farms have higher biodiversity/richer ecosystems

-Synthetic broad-spectrum pesticides that target both beneficial insects and pests are not allowed within organic agriculture.
-This combination results in an abundance and richness of beneficial insects such as pollinators and pest predators.
-This increased biodiversity helps fulfill ecosystem services, increasing food sources for pollinators and modulating the potential negative effects of insect infestations[11].
+This combination of working with nature and pesticide prohibition results in an abundance and richness of beneficial insects such as pollinators and pest predators.
+This increased biodiversity helps fulfill ecosystem services, increasing food sources for pollinators and modulating the potential negative effects of insect infestations[19].

 Land use efficiency